 Overall, Cognitive Behaviour Therapy is a skills-based approach which enables people to, ultimately, become their own therapist.
 In doing so, individuals learn how to approach challenging situations and how to keep pushing themselves into situations that once appeared too daunting to face.
 The skills learned can be used throughout one’s life to challenge difficult thoughts and behaviours.

 Cognitive Behaviour Therapy is a powerful approach that offers many tools for individuals dealing with a variety of presentations.
 At FTPS, our clinicians all practice Cognitive Behaviour Therapy.
 We use this approach for adults as well as adolescents and teens.

-All our associates have extensive expertise with CBT treatment.
+We have extensive expertise with Cognitive Behaviour Therapy.
 We use this approach when working with individuals with OCD and OCD-Related Disorders.
 We also use CBT in group formats for OCD and for a variety of other presenting issues, including anxiety, depression, trauma, academic-related stress, anger management, emotional issues and life transitions.